 - Sign up for the SAT in the winter

-- Create a list of 15 to 20 college choices in the spring
+- Create a list of 15 to 20 college choices by the spring

-- Visit your preferred colleges over the summer
+- Visit your preferred colleges on a budget during the summer

 1. Register and prep for the SAT